eBay/bayesian-belief-networks/README.txt

 - Seemless storage of samples for future use
 - Exact inference on cyclic graphs
 - Export of graphs to GraphViz (dot language) format
+- Discrete and Continuous Variables (with some limitations)
+- Minimal dependancies on non-standard library modules.

-Please see the short tutorial in the docs/tutorial directory for a short introduction on how to build a BBN.
+Please see the short tutorial in the docs/tutorial directory for a short introduction on how to build a Bayesian Belief Network.
 There are also many examples in the examples directory.

 Installation